Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 this link will bring you to Altinn's login page.
 Your organization should have access to a set of test users, use one of these to log in.

-For internal resources in DigDir: Use one of the test users you can find in [the test data set](https://pedia.altinn.cloud/testing/testdata/datasets/) and log in.
+For internal people in Digdir: Use one of the test users you can find in [the test data set](https://pedia.altinn.cloud/testing/testdata/datasets/) and log in.

 {{% /expandlarge %}}